hummelthomas/winpython/Installing-Additional-Packages.md

 ![pip Screenshot](images/pip-install.png)

-Since Winpython of March 2015, packages installed via `pip` are also visible in the (WPPM).
+Since Winpython of March 2015, packages installed via `pip` will also visible in the (WPPM).